docker/docker-py/README.md

 [![Build Status](https://travis-ci.org/docker/docker-py.svg?branch=master)](https://travis-ci.org/docker/docker-py)

+**Warning:** This readme is for the development version of docker-py, which is significantly different to the stable version.
+[Documentation for the stable version is here.](https://docker-py.readthedocs.io/)

 A Python library for the Docker API.
 It lets you do anything the `docker` command does, but from within Python apps – run containers, manage containers, manage Swarms, etc.

 ## Installation